Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 | After whiplash | 8–16 weeks | 12–24 sessions |

-| Cervicogenic dizziness | 8–12 weeks | 12–18 sessions |
+| Dizziness related to neck tension | 8–12 weeks | 12–18 sessions |

 Your doctor typically prescribes 6 sessions initially.
-If the therapy is working, a follow-up prescription can be issued.
+If the training is working, a follow-up prescription can be issued.
 One appointment per week is standard; for acute problems, you may start with 2 sessions per week.

 Training Between Sessions — the Underrated Success Factor